-The quantity and quality of opportunities for recreation on Hayden Lake are one of its greatest draws.
+The beauty and abundance of things to do are Hayden Lake’s greatest draw.
 Generations of lake visitors and residents have enjoyed the clear, cool waters and rocky shoreline.
 Fishing, swimming, boating, sightseeing, and picnicking number among the activities for all to enjoy.
 And as we engage in this variety of activities, we also bear the responsibility of preserving this special place for years and generations to come.

 The following is a message from Steve Meyer, the Chairman of the Hayden Lake Watershed